-Spectacle sales and patient fees are recognised in the statement of financial performance when they are received.
+Spectacle sales and patient fees are recognised in the statement of financial performance when they are received, iii) Cash and Cash Equivalents iv) Goods and Services Tax

-ii) Receivables and Prepayments

 Receivables are stated at their estimated realisable value after making provision for doubtful debts.
-An estimate for doubtful debts is made when collection of the full amount is no longer probable.
+An estimate for doubtful debts is made when collection of the full amount is no tonger probable.
 Bad debts are written off as incurred.